There are now 3 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) a theory examination; (2) an assignment; and (3) an objective structured clinical examination (OSCE).
+Indicative assessments in this unit are as follows: (1) theory examination; (2) assignment; and (3) practical exam - objective structured clinical examination (OSCE).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the an objective structured clinical examination (OSCE) component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the practical exam - objective structured clinical examination (OSCE) component.

 - Unit Coordinator(s)